What do you want to learn?

 Use our cutting-edge technology

 ShipBob integrates with Amazon FBM seamlessly so it’s easy to link your Amazon account to our proprietary technology.
-ShipBob’ dashboard gives you valuable insights into digital fulfillment performance, orders, inventory, and advanced business analytics.
+ShipBob’ dashboard gives you valuable insights into digital fulfillment performance, orders, inventory levels, and advanced business analytics.
 You can easily set reorder points to ensure you don’t run out of inventory and find all of the data you need.

 “In contrast to working in the Amazon fulfillment dashboard, which looks like a Bloomberg terminal upon opening it, the ShipBob dashboard is awesome and extremely user-friendly.”